iszczesniak/cpp/containers/index.md

 # Forward-iterating over the elements of a container

-We can forward-iterate over the elements of a container (or, more broadly, a range) in two ways: the old, and the new.
+We can forward-iterate over the elements of a container (or, more broadly, a range, that includes the C-style array) in two ways: the old, and the new.

 ## Iterating the old way